 - For Topping: sour cream chopped fresh chives, grated cheddar

-- Heat a large stockpot over medium-low heat.
+- Heat a large stockpot over medium heat.
 Place the bacon in the pot and cook, turning occasionally, until crispy.
-(Depending on the brand you use, this should take about 15 minutes.)

-- Use tongs and transfer the bacon to a paper towel-lined plate.
+- Transfer the bacon to a paper towel-lined plate.

 - Cook, stirring often, until the onions are tender and translucent, about 10 to 12 minutes.